Dallas Product Liability Attorneys

 Q: What is "failure to warn" in a defective product case?

 A: When a manufacturer sells a product that presents some kind of risk when used for its intended and reasonable purposes, they must at least provide adequate warning to the users and buyers of the dangers that exist.
 Failure to do so may open them up to a products liability claim based on failure to warn.
-However, if a consumer blatantly misuses a product and is injured as a result, s/he cannot recover under this or any other product liability theory.
+However, if a consumer blatantly misuses a product and is injured as a result, they cannot recover under this or any other product liability theory.

 Q: How long do I have to file a product liability lawsuit in Dallas?

 A: With the passage of House Bill 4 in 2003, The Texas Legislature amended Section 16.012 of the Texas Civil Practice and Remedies Code, making a 15-year statute of repose, once applicable only to suits for defects in manufacturing equipment, apply in all defective product cases.
 In short, claimants must bring their product liability claim within 15 years of the date of the sale of the product, unless the safety warranty provided by the manufacturer is longer, in which case, the claim must be brought before the warranty expires.

 Q: What damages may I recover in my Dallas product liability lawsuit?

 A: Depending on the circumstances, you may be entitled to compensation for economic losses, such as property damage, medical bills, and lost wages.
 You may also recover non-economic damages, including pain and suffering and emotional distress.

 To get in touch with The Law Office of WT Johnson now, call (214) 231-0544.
-Our consultations are free of charge and we demand no legal fees unless we win compensation for you.
+Your initial consultation is free of charge and we charge no legal fees unless we win compensation for you.
 So, why wait?
 Contact us today to get started on the road to recovery.